WMYS-LD: History

 The station first signed on the air on December 2, 1987, as W69BT, broadcasting on UHF channel 69.
 It originally operated as a translator of Chicago sister station WCIU-TV, which at the time was an independent station with Telemundo as a secondary affiliation.
 On October 18, 1995, W58BT (channel 58, now WBND-LD on channel 57) became the South Bend market's new ABC affiliate, after full-power WSJV (channel 28) ended its affiliation with that network to join Fox.
 Due to W58BT's low-power signal which could not reach the entire market, Weigel then converted W69BT into a translator of W58BT to reach areas that could not receive an adequate signal as Weigel campaigned the FCC to increase the station's signal radius, along with establishing its pay-TV coverage.

 After several years, those efforts were successful.
 As most of the market could receive channel 57 without issue, in October 1999, channel 69 became an affiliate of The WB with its own schedule, just as WGN-TV in Chicago dropped The WB on its superstation feed.
 The station's callsign was changed to WMWB-LP (standing for "Michiana's WB").

 After Weigel purchased WYGN-LP (channel 25, now CW affiliate WCWW-LD) in 2002 from 3ABN, Weigel chose to move channel 69's schedule, call letters, and WB affiliation to that station, which was closer to the majority of the channels on the South Bend television dial.
 Channel 69 then adopted channel 25's former WRDY-LP call letters.
 It later changed its calls three more times: first to WAAT-LP in 2004, then briefly to WCWW-LP in March 2006.
 From 2002 until 2004, it was once again simulcasting ABC programming from WBND-LP; after that, it returned to being an independent station, with occasional programming from the Sportsman Channel.

 In March 2006, Weigel reached an affiliation deal to affiliate channel 69 with MyNetworkTV, a network launched as a partnership between Fox Television Stations and Twentieth Television; in accordance to the new affiliation, it changed its calls to WMYT-LP before modifying it to WMYS-LP in April 2006.
 WMYS affiliated with MyNetworkTV when it launched on September 5, 2006.
-Until 2011, when MeTV launched on WBND-LD2, the station carried classic television series and retro commercials associated with MeTV's stations in Chicago, though without the branding due to its network affiliation and a sizeable amount of recent first-run programming within the station's schedule.
-Currently it carries a sizable amount of current-day programming, though it retains The Andy Griffith Show.
-From 2015 and 2019, it carried Cubs and White Sox games broadcast by WGN Sports.
+Until 2011, when MeTV launched on WBND-LD2, the station carried classic television series and retro commercials associated with MeTV's stations in Chicago, though without the branding due to its network affiliation and a sizeable amount of recent first-run programming within WMYS-LP's schedule.
+From 2015 to 2019, it carried Cubs and White Sox games broadcast by WGN Sports.

 In early August 2008, Weigel Broadcasting agreed to sell all three of its South Bend stations, including WMYS, to Schurz Communications, the longtime owner of the local CBS affiliate WSBT-TV, for undisclosed terms.
 However, in the absence of action by the Federal Communications Commission (FCC), the deal was called off in August 2009.